spearheadsys/docs.spearhead.cloud/en/docs/startstop.md

 # Start and stopping instances
-Before you can use the Spearhead Cloud you must create and account and provide your billing details.
+Before you can use the Spearhead Cloud you must create an account and provide your billing details.

 ## Using the Spearhead Cloud Portal
 TBD: shortly